Density of states and differential entropy in Dirac materials in crossed magnetic and in-plane electric fields: DOS in the crossed fields: case of graphene

 where the eigenenergies $\mathcal{E}_{n,k_y}$ are determined numerically, the integration is performed over the first Brillouin zone in the corresponding direction, and the summation accounts for the Landau level index $n$.
 This approach avoids the issues associated with Landau state counting, as discussed below Eq.~(\ref{DOS-E=0-x0}).
-For the numerical calculation, the $\delta$-functions in the DOS, Eq.~(\ref{DOS-definition-numerical}) were regularized by introducing finite energy level width in the form of Lorentzian shape given by Eq.~(\ref{Lorentzian}).
-The width $\Gamma$ is taken to be much smaller than the characteristic energy scale, defined by the hopping parameter $t$, and smaller than temperature $T$, to keep important features from being hidden.
+For the numerical calculation, the $\delta$-functions in the DOS, Eq.~(\ref{DOS-definition-numerical}), were regularized by introducing finite energy level width in the form of a Lorentzian shape given by Eq.~(\ref{Lorentzian}).
+The width $\Gamma$ is chosen to be much smaller than the characteristic energy scale defined by the hopping parameter $t$ and smaller than the temperature $T$ to ensure that important features remain visible.

 An example of such a spectrum, along with the corresponding DOS, is presented in Fig.~\ref{fig:7}.